samdow/language-design/language-design.md

 Both of us talked about our ideas before writing each response.
 Sam typed up the responses, while Tiffany focused on the wording of responses and the big picture ideas we wanted to get across.

+Tiffany also proofreaded and added to some responses on her own.

 ---